gokcehan/lf/doc.md

 Another important consideration for efficiency is the use of programs with short startup times for preview.
 For this reason, `highlight` is recommended over `pygmentize` for syntax highlighting.
-Besides, it is also important that the application is processing the file on the fly rather than first reading it to the memory and then do the processing afterwards.
+Besides, it is also important that the application processes the file on the fly rather than first reading it to the memory and then doing the processing afterwards.
 This is especially relevant for big files. lf automatically closes the previewer script output pipe with a SIGPIPE when enough lines are read.
 When everything else fails, you can make use of the height argument to only feed the first portion of the file to a program for preview.